pmadruga/pedromadruga.com/content/posts/airflow-install.md

 ### Start airflow automatically

-You'll need three files: `airflow-webserver.service`, `airflow-scheduler.service`, and an `environment` file.
+In order to start both the webserver and the scheduler automatically on system boot, we'll need three files: `airflow-webserver.service`, `airflow-scheduler.service`, and an `environment` file.
 Let's break this into parts:

 1. Go to [Airflow's github repo](https://github.com/apache/airflow/tree/master/scripts/systemd) and download the `airflow-webserver.service` and the `airflow-scheduler.service`